Project-Bradnails/Bradnails/README.md

 ![](header.png?raw=true)
 ## Info
 ### **It's not our fault if you do stupid shit.
 Be careful.**
 ### **If you gatekeep Bradnails, you are wasting our efforts.
 This is for everyone.
 To the gatekeepers: please stop.
 While you may think, Bradnails will get removed if it becomes too popular, we have a contingency plan if this happens.
 We ask you to spread this as much as possible as that was our original intent.
-If we made this ofr select people, we would have kept it private.
+If we made this for select people, we would have kept it private.
 Thank you for your understanding.**

 #### Already read all this stuff?
 Skip right to the [Games List](https://github.com/Project-Bradnails/Bradnails1/blob/main/Software/softwarelist.md)